 A perfect storm is a natural phenomena in which several storm fronts collide in a small area, causing dangerous—even deadly—conditions.
 The societal cycles of America, Europe, and Russia, says David Grabbe, are also converging, and the result could prove to be even more devastating.

-David Maas provides statistical evidence that, over the past six decades (from the Boomer Generation to the millennial and post millennial generations), individuals have grown more narcissistic, entitled and miserable.
-According to Twenge and Campbell, the excessive self-esteem programs introduced by the Boomers in the 1960s …
+Over the past six decades (from the Boomer Generation to the Millennial generation), individuals have grown more narcissistic, entitled and miserable.

 Israel consistently cycles through God's deliverance, apostasy through idolatry and immorality, God's chastening, national repentance, then deliverance again.